 Taking healthy habits to the next level can boost brain performance and focus, too.
 Including “brain foods” like fatty fish, green leafy vegetables and cruciferous vegetables like broccoli, eggs, nuts, and seeds supplies the brain with a wealth of important nutrients.
 Getting at least seven hours of sleep each night boosts memory performance and concentration.

 7. Caffeine Can Help – In Moderation

-The best way to consume coffee for mental sharpness and focus is do drink it without sugar; sugar highs and crashes are a huge problem when you’re trying to maintain cognitive function.
+The best way to consume coffee for mental sharpness and focus is to drink it without sugar.
+Sugar highs and crashes are a huge problem when you’re trying to maintain cognitive function.
 A caffeinated drink like Super Coffee uses the healthy, non-nutritive sweetener monk fruit extract instead; it’s one of several good alternatives to the usual coffee with cream and sugar.